 What Lower Insurance Costs Mean for South Florida Sellers in 2026

 The most important thing for sellers to understand is that the buyer pool is expanding right now.
-Every buyer who was sidelined by an unaffordable insurance estimate in 2024 or 2025 is potentially back in the market starting June 1.
+Every buyer who was sidelined by an unaffordable insurance estimate in 2024 or 2025 is potentially back in the market as the approved decreases reach renewals from June 1.
 Sellers who list before that wave hits the inventory will benefit twice: tighter spring inventory and incoming buyer demand at the same time.

 Palm Beach County's Q1 2026 average sale price crossed $1,025,233, the first time the average has cleared seven figures, per MIAMI Realtors.
 That happened despite mortgage rates and insurance costs that were still elevated through Q1.
-With the June 1 Citizens cuts now baked into buyer underwriting, the affordability headwind that capped offers in 2024 and 2025 weakens substantially.
+With the Citizens decrease now feeding into buyer underwriting, the affordability headwind that capped offers in 2024 and 2025 weakens substantially.

 The practical consequence is fewer failed closings.
 Deals that previously collapsed when buyers received their first insurance quote are more likely to make it to the closing table.
 For sellers, a stronger qualified-buyer pool means fewer relistings, shorter negotiation cycles, and more competitive offers.
 That is the real value of the rate cut, not the seller's own insurance bill, but the buyer's ability to clear underwriting.